-If you’re new to skincare I’m going to recommend starting with a few things.
+If you’re new to skincare I’m going to recommend starting with a few essentials for skincare products.
 Cleanser, exfoliator, moisturizer.
 If you’re doing at least that, you’re probably way ahead of the game.
-If you want to go a little farther and make your moisturizer work harder for you, invest in a great serum.
+If you want to go a little farther and make your moisturizer work harder for you and really see your skin tone and concerns improve, invest in a great serum.

 The 8 Skincare Products Every Woman Should Own